 There are, however, a few rules for mastering this candy colour.
 First one being, avoid anything that vaguely reminds you of a colour Barbie would wear; blush-toned, muted pinks are the way to go.
 And keep finishes matt – anything shiny and pink, and you are entering six-year-old's bedroom territory again.

-So, with those little gems of wisdom in mind, go and check out our pink decorating ideas.
+So, with those little gems of wisdom in mind, go and check out our pink room ideas.

-A big player in the world of interior trends, let’s take a look at Dulux Colour of the Year 2020: Tranquil Dawn.
+A big player in the world of interior trends, let’s take a look at Dulux Colour of the Year 2020 (opens in new tab): Tranquil Dawn.
 It's green!
-Well, it's as soft and neutral as green can get, but still, we like and it's perfect for small living rooms and other tiny spaces.
+Well, it's as soft and neutral as green can get, but still, we like and it's perfect for small living room ideas and other tiny spaces.
 It’s a really versatile shade that seems to completely change when you combine it with different palettes.
 Bring out its cooler side by mixing it with steely greys or soften it up creams and even light pinks.

 2020 trends aren't all about colour either, we are seeing texture increasingly being used to add interest to rooms too.
 A look that we are loving is layering up different textures in the same, or very similar colours.
 It's perfect if you are big on neutrals so need to find different ways to decorate your rooms without using too many colours.